-- The recent wildfires in California posed a health threat to thousands of residents.
-But the consequences of wildfire smoke inhalation stretch way beyond the west-coast state.
-People across the country, even as far as New York City, are at risk of smoke exposure.
+- The recent wildfires in Brazil and California pose a health threat to thousands of citizens in the U.S. and across the globe.
+But the consequences of wildfire smoke inhalation stretch way beyond their places of origin.

 - Particulate matter pollution travels through the atmosphere for days and weeks after a wildfire.

 - Climate change fueled by burning fossil fuels continues to be a proven leading cause of more intense and frequent wildfires.

 - U.S. wildfire season is projected to lengthen and the severity of wildfires will increase.